-Trains to Copenhagen Central Station (also known as København H) leave from here roughly every 10 minutes.
+Trains to Copenhagen Central Station (also known as København H) leave from platform 2 roughly every 10 minutes.

-Other stops available on the same metro line include Nørreport, Frederiksberg, and the old maritime area of Christianshavn.
+The airport is at the end of line M2, and other stops along on the same line include Nørreport, Frederiksberg, and the old maritime area of Christianshavn.

 The metro costs the same as taking the train, so take a look at the metro map (available here) and see which stop is nearest to wherever you’re going.